h4ckyou/h4ckyou.github.io/_posts/2026-05-16-memento-htb.md

 All protections are enabled on this binary.

-Executing the binary doesn't reveal much on the program's behavious
+Executing the binary doesn't reveal much on the program's behaviour

 ```bash
 mark@rwx:~/Desktop/Labs/HTB/Challenges/Memento$ ./memento